 $18,500 / $1,146 = 16.1 years

 Going back to Hawaii’s exorbitant power cost of 33 cents per kWh, the time to break-even there, after the federal tax credit, is only 6.4 years!
-If you stay in your lovely solar-powered Hawaiian home for 10 years, you’ll be about $10k ahead.
+If you stay in your lovely solar-powered Hawaiian home for 10 years, you’ll be about $10k ahead in year 10.

 This post just scratches the surface of the knowledge that’s required to purchase a PV solar power system that will meet your requirements.
 I hope that, at the very least, it gave you some useful hints about the amount of power you’d need to drive an HVO system and how to calculate the time to break-even.